Hotel tips: Our favorite 19 hotels in Umbria

 Most important regions & places at a glance:

-Umbria © Hotel Villa Monte Solare
+Umbria © Relais Villa Monte Solare Wellness & SPA

 Border region Umbria-Tuscany: Etruscan influences, Vintage cars & Wine route